-The fund's related companies may pay Service Agents for the sale of fund shares, shareholder services and other purposes.
+The fund's related companies pay Service Agents for the sale of fund shares, shareholder services and other purposes.
+"Service Agents" include banks, brokers, dealers, insurance companies, investment advisers, financial consultants or advisers, mutual fund supermarkets and other financial intermediaries.
 These payments create a conflict of interest by influencing your Service Agent or its employees or associated persons to recommend the fund over another investment.
 Ask your financial adviser or salesperson or visit your Service Agent's or salesperson's website for more information.